Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Discussion

-In contrast to these other mechanisms, precursor flares associated with resonant neutron star ocean tidal waves could be excited years or decades before the merger when resonance occurs ($\sim 1$ yr for NSBHs and $\sim 10$ yr for BNSs).
-Resonant ocean tidal flares can therefore be very early warning signs of compact binary mergers involving neutron stars.
-Notably, NSBHs should have little trouble emitting early flares since the black hole will be too far from the neutron star to absorb all the emission.
-Early warning precursor flares can be additional messengers for studying BNS and NSBH systems and neutron stars more generally.
-The number of years before merger will provide information about both the type of merger and the material in neutron star oceans.
-In fact, the delay between flare and merger can distinguish these qualities.
-To observe these flares from compact binary mergers in practice, one will likely need to retroactively search data from electromagnetic detectors coincident in sky localization with compact binary mergers observed by GW detectors.
-The use of space-based GW detectors such as LISA \citep{2017arXiv170200786A} may assist in identifying the flares in advance of mergers as space-based detectors will detect GWs from compact binary inspirals well before mergers at galactic distances \citep{lisa2000lisa, 2019CQGra..36j5011R}.
-Observations of resonant ocean tidal flares from compact binary inspirals will complement multi-messenger efforts to observe these exotic systems and their oceans.
+In contrast to these other mechanisms, precursor flares associated with tidally resonant neutron star ocean waves could be excited {minutes to even years} before the merger.
+Tidally resonant ocean flares can therefore be early warning signs of compact binary mergers involving neutron stars.
+Notably, NSBHs should have less trouble emitting early flares since the black hole will be farther from the neutron star than in other scenarios and should not absorb all the emission.

+Early warning precursor flares can be additional messengers for studying neutron stars and compact binary systems.
+The time before merger will provide information about both the type of merger and the material in neutron star oceans.
+In fact, the delay between flare and merger can distinguish these qualities. {Simply observing a flare within 100 years of a corresponding merger significantly constrains the parameter space and provides limits on the crust temperature.
+Because a crust temperature of $T\sim 10^8$ K is needed to ensure all our considered scenarios have resonance times of less than 100 years, a successful flare observation could suggest a higher crust temperature and consequently provide information about surface heating and accretion during compact binary inspirals.}

+Observing these flares in practice will likely require retroactive searches for electromagnetic data coincident in sky localization with compact binary mergers observed by GW detectors.
+The use of space-based GW detectors such as LISA \citep{2017arXiv170200786A} may assist in identifying flares in advance of mergers, as space-based detectors will detect GWs from compact binary inspirals well before mergers at galactic distances \citep{lisa2000lisa, 2019CQGra..36j5011R}.
+Observations of tidally resonant ocean flares during compact binary inspirals would complement multi-messenger efforts to study these exotic systems and their oceans.

-Additionally, these same flares may be generated in NSPEs as energy is also deposited into the ocean in these systems.
-The ignition of the tidal wave would be precisely coincident with the NSPE.
-As such, coincident detections of the broadband GW bursts generated by the orbital motion \citep{1977ApJ...216..610T, 1978ApJ...224...62K, 2006ApJ...648..411K, 2012PhRvD..86d4017D} and tidally induced electromagnetic flares can manifest in multi-messenger observations that allow for the study of NSPEs and their constituent neutron stars.
+NSPEs could generate flares as well.
+The ignition of the tidal wave would precisely coincide with the NSPE.
+As such, coincident detections of the broadband GW bursts generated by the orbital motion \citep{1977ApJ...216..610T, 1978ApJ...224...62K, 2006ApJ...648..411K, 2012PhRvD..86d4017D} and tidally induced electromagnetic flares can allow for the multi-messenger study of NSPEs and their constituent neutron stars.